How Horses Sleep

 An interesting subject!

-A somewhat related web-page regarding the possible situation for dolphins, birds and humans is at: We Can Learn From Sleeping Dolphins!
+A somewhat related web-page regarding the possible situation for dolphins, birds and humans is at: Brain Research From Sleeping Dolphins

 This presentation was first placed on the Internet on August 12, 2005.